 News

-Scratch the surface of a Skittles and, wow, you will find so much more than a chewy fruit-flavored sugar ... the FDA banned red dye No. 3 from cosmetics all the way back in 1990.
+Scratch the surface of a Skittles and, wow, you will find so much more than a chewy fruit-flavored sugar bomb.
+The shiny candy is a bit like a Rorschach test; you see what you want to see in those ...

 Though the law no longer mentions titanium dioxide, the “Skittles ban” moniker stuck, and some viral social media posts are falsely claiming California will ban Skittles candy by 2027.